jyoon926/blade/README.md

-# blade
-Backpropagation Library for Automatic Differentiation and Evaluation
+# BLADE: Backpropagation Library for Automatic Differentiation and Evaluation